cocos/cocos-docs/en/editor/publish/publish-web.md

 Cocos Creator provides two web platform page templates.
 Select **Web Mobile** or **Web Desktop** through the drop-down menu of **Platform**.
 The main differences between them are:

 - **Web Mobile** will fill the entire browser window with the game view by default.
-- **Web Desktop** allows you to specify the resolution of a game view when publishing, and the game view will not change with the browser window size afterwards.
+- **Web Desktop** allows to specify the resolution of a game view when publishing, and the game view will not change with the browser window size afterwards.

 ## Introduction to build options